Sajib-Uajjal/Analysis_of_IPL_data/readme.md

 # About this Repository... 📖

-## This repo holds some files 📂.
-In jupyter notebook, I am trying to solve some familier problems about IPL.
+## This repo contains some files 📂.In the Jupyter Notebook, I’m solving some familiar problems related to the IPL. 🏏

 ### Here are some basic problems which is I solved.
 **Part One :**